gazebosim/docs/jetty/install_windows.md

 > Note, currently just running `gz sim` directly doesn't work due to [this issue](https://github.com/gazebosim/gz-sim/issues/3859), so make sure to to always assign a world sdf file until this has been solved.

-This is the end of the source install instructions; head back to the [Getting started](getstarted) page to start using Gazebo!
+This is the end of the binary install instructions; head back to the [Getting started](getstarted) page to start using Gazebo!